OpenNebula/marketplace-docs/source/service/vnf.rst

 .. note::

-    You can verify the change in the configuration of Unbound server in ``/etc/unbound/unbound.conf``, e.g.:
+    You can verify the change in the configuration of the Unbound server in ``/etc/unbound/unbound.conf``, e.g.:

     .. code::